 Sometimes having two faucets can be a lifesaver, like when cooking big meals for the family over the holidays.
 You can save time by filling multiple pots and pans with a pot filler on the cookpot, which frees up your prep or table setting time.
 The pot filler is also very practical if you want to add a bar or breakfast area to your kitchen design.
 It’s simply easier to have a separate kitchen faucet to supply these activities.

 A pot filler ranks among the top of all the renovations that boost your home’s market value.
-In fact, 49% of starter homes with pot filler sold above their value.
-Buyers like to imagine how they’d cook in their prospective kitchen, and pot filler may be just what they need for extra convenience.
+In fact, 49% of starter homes with a pot filler sold above their value.
+Buyers like to imagine how they’d cook in their prospective kitchen, and a pot filler faucet may be just what they need for extra convenience.

-What are the Downsides of a Pot Filler?
+What Are the Downsides of a Pot Filler?

 It takes a while to get used to a pot filler’s double valves, which will likely leak over your cooktop.
 A pot filler leak is worse than a regular sink faucet with a drain directly underneath it.
-Water from leaking pot filler can ruin your range, wall, and floor.
+Water from leaking pot fillers can ruin your range, wall, and floor.